 Page, Par’Obres (par-OH-bress) – aka Bres.
-Son of Billin and Sira Page of Coradis City.
-Trained member of the Grey Shields (qualified in sword and short-bow) at the entry level of Corporal and part-time Coradine Castle Guard.
-Close friends with Nyam Chemael and Varix Cooper, also of Coradis City.
+Son of Billin and Sira Page.
+Apprentice in the Grey Shields (qualified in sword and short-bow).
+Close friends with Varix Cooper.

 Palladon Duchy (PAL-uh-dun) – Region of Touran south of Jesserin and west of Brandon Duchies.
 Mostly a mountainous region, centered on the Eastern Range.
 Famous for the gold, silver, and copper mines in the high mountains.
 Ruled by Duke Jorge, whose ducal seat is in Pallas.
 Symbol is a golden mountain ringed with silver clouds at its peak.